HELIOCENTRISM

 Denouement

-Whereas geocentrism was experimentally confirmed by George Biddell Airy as far back as 1871, it should not surprise readers that modern systems, e.g., commercial aviation, dependent upon the earth being stationary, re-confirm geocentrism on a daily basis.
+Whereas geocentrism was experimentally confirmed by George Biddell Airy as far back as 1871, it should not surprise readers that modern systems, e.g., commercial aviation, dependent upon the earth being stationary (as well as its large-scale structure being planar), re-confirm geocentrism on a daily basis.
 See our web page titled, Heliocentrism Refuted: Experimental Proof of a Stationary Earth.

 — FINIS —